You won’t get rich answering surveys, that’s the honest truth. But you could have fun and earn some extra money in your spare time, so why not?

 The data from your diaries can tell research companies how you used a particular product.
 Your unique experience with a product or brand can shape future versions of the product.

-- Gift cards: You’d need 550 points to earn a $5 egift card.
-Based on this ratio, a LifePoint is worth 0.9 cents when redeemed for a gift card.
+You’d need 550 life points to earn a $5 gift card.
+Based on this ratio, a LifePoint is worth $0.90 when redeemed for a gift card.

-If you choose to redeem your LifePoints for an egift card, you can visit the rewards center on the LifePoints Panel to choose your online retailer.
+If you choose to redeem your LifePoints for an gift card, you can visit the rewards center on the LifePoints Panel to choose your online retailer.

 Although you’re allowed to redeem points once you reach 550, you’d need 1,100 points to get most gift cards in the rewards center because they come in increments of $10.

 As of now, the rewards center includes a $5 Amazon gift card in exchange for 550 points; all other gift cards would require you to redeem 1,100 points for a $10 gift card.

 And it’s important to know your points don’t last forever.
 Per the LifePoints Terms and Conditions, “points expire three years from the date of award and, if sooner, upon twelve (12) months of no account activity.”

 This is definitely something to consider if you feel like you may have periods of inactivity on the site, which all of us inevitably do.